amitmerchant1990/reverie/people.md

 - Jeremy Barnes, University of the Basque Country
 - Jesse Dodge
 - Jessica Ouyang, University of Texas at Dallas
+- Jessy Li, University of Texas at Austin
 - Jianfei Yu, Nanjing University of Science and Technology
 - Jiatao Gu, Facebook AI Research
 - Jin-Dong Kim, Research Organization of Information and Systems